ninabarzh/broomstick/content/posts/hunger-games.md

 * Role: Luxury manufacturing, high-end exports, image management
 * Cost: Cultural pressure, demographic collapse, social stagnation

 These are the polished faces of global capitalism.
 Precision cars, designer electronics, sterile efficiency.
-Their economies revolve around appearance—premium branding, technological edge, and international rankings.
+Their economies revolve around appearance, premium branding, technological edge, and international rankings.
 They export excellence, but import dependency.
 Their infrastructure is immaculate; their birth rates are catastrophic.

 Extraction here is psychological.
 Productivity is extracted from overstressed populations in exchange for prosperity and the illusion of stability.
 Mental health crises are widespread, and national identity is hollowed out in the service of competitiveness.